-Inheritance tax (IHT) can have a significant impact on the money you gift or leave to your family.
-Being aware of the guidelines on IHT, and the options open to you, can help you plan a secure future for your loved ones.
+Inheritance tax (IHT) can have a significant impact on the assets you gift or leave to your family.
+Being aware of how IHT operates and the options open to you, can help plan a secure future for your loved ones.

-Providing for your family and ensuring their financial future in the event of your death can be a challenge, particularly when up to 40% of your estate may be taken in inheritance tax(nearly £3bn of UK IHT was paid in 2011/2012).
+Providing for your family in the event of your death can be a challenge, particularly when up to 40% of your estate may be taken in IHT (over £3bn of UK IHT was paid in 2012/2013).

 The need to plan for this future event is especially true if control of assets is important or family businesses are involved.

-If you’ve not made use of your IHT annual exemption, it’s worth considering making gifts to those close to you.
-You can give up to £3k each to individuals during the course of the tax year – and you can also use last year’s AE if this hasn’t been used.
+If you’ve not made use of your IHT annual exemption, consider making gifts.
+Each person can give up to £3k during the course of the tax year.
+You can also use last year’s annual exemption if this hasn’t been used.

-If you run a family business it’s worth thinking about sharing equity with successors.
-Not only will this reduce your estate but if they meet the conditions for entrepreneurs’ relief then this increases the amount of gains that can be taxed at the preferential 10% capital gains tax (CGT) rate on a future exit.
+If you run a family business and wish to share equity with your successors, this may be facilitated if BPR or APR is available.
+If the recipient works in the business and they meet the conditions for entrepreneurs’ relief, gains can be taxed at the preferential 10% capital gains tax (CGT) rate on a future exit.

-Putting assets into trusts for the benefit of children / grandchildren may also be worth considering in order to assist with asset protection.
+Putting assets into trusts for the benefit of children / grandchildren may also be worth considering in order to assist with asset protection / providing for the family post your death.

-Amounts up to the available IHT nil rate band (currently £325,000) can be made into a discretionary trust with no charge to IHT.
+Amounts up to the available IHT nil rate band (currently £325,000) can be gifted into a trust with no charge to IHT.
 The nil rate band is available every seven years so additional gifts can be made every seven years.

-Trusts can also be funded using IHT exempt funds, such as gifts out of surplus income and assets that qualify for 100% BPR.
+Trusts can also be funded using IHT reliefs and exemptions, such as gifts out of surplus income and assets that qualify for 100% BPR.

 Making gifts out of excess income, which is free of IHT is one of the most efficient ways of passing resources to the next generation – you’ll need to seek professional advice as you’ll need to prove that this is ‘excess’ income.